HackYourFuture/Node.js/week1/README.md

 1. What is backend?
 2. What is Node.js?
 3. The client-server model
-4. Hypertext Transfer Protocol (HTTP)
-5. Express.js
+4. Express.js
-6. (Optional) How does the internet work?
+5. (Optional) How does the internet work?

 ## 1. What is backend?